Snap-on Incorporated (SNA): History, Ownership, Mission, How It Works & Makes Money

 Year Key Event Significance

-Learn more about the investors and the reasons behind their investment decisions: Exploring Snap-on Incorporated (SNA) Investor Profile: Who’s Buying and Why?
+To understand the current ownership and market perception of this long-term strategy, you should check out Exploring Snap-on Incorporated (SNA) Investor Profile: Who's Buying and Why?

 Snap-on Incorporated (SNA) Ownership Structure